vdjserver/vdjserver-doc/docs/admin/admin.rst

 There are four additional VMs that can be used for running API services.

-* vdj-rep-01: This is the current production machine for VDJServer ADC API.
-It is also the Tapis storage system `data.vdjserver.org`, which is actually a proxy to access the Corral project storage mounted at `/vdjZ`.
+* vdj-rep-01: This is the current production machine for the Mongo DB.
+It is also the Tapis storage system `data-storage.vdjserver.org`, which is actually a proxy to access the Corral project storage mounted at `/vdjZ`.
-* vdj-rep-02: This is the current staging machine for VDJServer ADC API and for iR+ APIs.
+* vdj-rep-02: This is the current production machine for VDJServer ADC API.
 * vdj-rep-03: This is the current staging machine for VDJServer API V2.
 * vdj-rep-04: This is currently open.